Purdue-CS193/homework-0-gyoder/index.md

 - the instructors are super nice!
 - i get to learn new skills

+here is a funny drawing of a rabbit

+![rabbit.png]

 yeah so thats kinda what i got so far. idk thanks for reading to the end